vallais-dev/AET-Systems/blind_test_protocol.md

 ## 4. Scope check

 Before I run anything, the submission goes through a screening filter.
-These tests are screening diagnostics — they aren't mathematical proofs of the properties they check for.
+These tests are screening diagnostics - they aren't mathematical proofs of the properties they check for.

 1. **Chaotic-deterministic screening.** Zero-one test for chaos (Gottwald & Melbourne) or sample entropy on the pre-split portion.
    This separates regular from chaotic dynamics.
-It does not, by itself, establish strict determinism.
+It doesn't, by itself, establish strict determinism.

 2. **Embedding dimension check.** False Nearest Neighbors.
 FNN is